-Working with all levels of government, public companies, private companies and not for profit enterprises, I provide a comprehensive brand advisory, marketing advisory and communication advisory services.
-I am well regarded as a business advisor, marketing advisor and communication advisor.
+Working with all levels of government, public companies, private companies and not for profit enterprises, I provide a comprehensive business advisory addressing brand, marketing and communication.

-Working with organisations and individuals in all states of Australia, I advise on market and marketing research, strategic planning and marketing management, providing a full suite of strategic marketing advisory and business planning advisory services.
-Ongoing and discrete assistance is available.
+Working with organisations and individuals in all states of Australia, I assist with market and marketing research, strategic planning and marketing management.

 My clients have included property giants like Cedar Woods, building giants like Summit Homes, Government agencies like the Department of Planning and the Department of Transport, Ministers for transport and planning, local governments including Subiaco and Cockburn, to name just a few.

-At the other end of the scale, my clients have included, boutique builders like Humphrey Homes, small financial consultancies like Black Swan Events, arts bodies like the opera and ballet, community service organisations like NRMWA, and not for profits like Red Cross.
+My clients have also included, boutique builders like Humphrey Homes, small financial consultancies like Black Swan Events, arts bodies like the opera and ballet, community service organisations like NRMWA, and not for profits like Red Cross.
 I have also advised politicians and businesspeople personally.

-I have always taken the view that start-ups, smaller businesses, medium sized businesses and even large business can learn a great deal from great businesses and the people that lead them.
-With this in mind, in my writing and speeches I more often than not, discuss the strategies developed and implemented by the likes of Facebook, Apple, Amazon, Netflix and Google, among others.
+I have always taken the view that start-ups, smaller businesses, medium sized businesses and even large business can learn a great deal from truly great businesses and the people that lead them.
+In my writing and speeches, I often discuss the strategies developed and implemented by the likes of Facebook, Apple, Amazon, Netflix and Google, among others.

-More often than not, when I do discuss the FAANG businesses and others like them, a member, or two, of the audience suggests something along the lines of – ‘that is well and good for Apple, but we are just a small business’!
+When I discuss these FAANG businesses and others like them, a member, or two, of the audience suggests something along the lines of – ‘that is well and good for Apple, but we are just a small business’!
 The implication is that Apple has a much greater budget and as a result can afford things the smaller business cannot.
 There is no doubt that this is right, but it is not correct to say that FAANG businesses adopt a highly strategic, well researched and professional approach to brand, marketing and communication because they are big.
 Rather, they are big because they have always adopted a highly strategic, well researched and professional approach to brand, marketing and communication.

 If any organisation is to realise its potential a highly strategic, well researched and professional approach to brand, marketing and communication is essential from day 1 – ‘the day the garage door opens’.
 It is a critical responsibility of a brand advisory, marketing advisory, communication advisory, e-commerce advisory and a business planning advisory, to make clients aware of best practise in these disciplines and how that best practise might be best applied in the client organisation.